django-cms/django-cms/docs/contributing/development-policies.rst

     This is the branch that will become the next release on PyPI. ``develop`` will be merged into ``release/x.y.z`` regularly.

-``feature`` branches
-    Occasionally the development team may decide to open a ``feature`` branch for work on **new features and backwards-incompatible changes** that by their nature require more substantial team co-ordination.

 Older ``release/x.y.z`` branches
      These represent the final point of development (the highest ``y`` of older versions).
 Releases in the full set of older versions have been tagged (use Git Tags to retrieve them).